153rd Cavalry Regiment: Troop B, 1st Squadron, 153rd Cavalry Regiment

 Troop B, 1st Squadron, 153rd Cavalry Regiment is a motorized reconnaissance troop stationed in Pensacola, Florida.
 The company was first organized in DeFuniak Springs, Florida under command of Capt.
 J. R. Cawthorn on 6 December 1947, during the post-WW II reorganization of the Florida National Guard.
 In February 1963, Company D, 1st Armored Rifle Battalion, 124th Infantry reorganized as the 267th Engineer Company.
 In March 1964, the engineer company was redesignated the 153d Engineer Company, minus two engineer platoons stationed in Quincy, Florida.
 In January 1968, the unit was reorganized into Company B, 3d Battalion, 124th Infantry.
 The company had a mess team at their home station and a detachment of two rifle platoons in Quincy.
 On 1 March 1998, Company B was restationed one hour away in Pensacola.
-Company B deployed to Iraq with the battalion from 2003 to 2004, under command of Capt.
+Company B deployed to Iraq with the battalion from 2003 to 2004, under the command of Capt.
 Gil Petruska.
 Company B was converted and redesignated as Troop B in 2007 along with the 3rd Battalion's conversion to the squadron.
-Troop B, under command of Capt.
+Troop B, under the command of Capt.
 DeWitt Revels, deployed to As Sayliyah Army Base in Qatar in 2010, while the rest of the squadron was deployed to Kuwait.
-Troop B deployed separately from 1st Squadron, 153rd Cavalry in the summer of 2015, under command of Capt.
+Troop B deployed separately from 1st Squadron, 153rd Cavalry in the summer of 2015, under the command of Capt.
 Jason Robinson.
-They mobilized in July and trained at Fort Bliss and Camp McGregor before deploying to Djibouti, where they were attached to 2nd Battalion, 124th Infantry Regiment and secured the remote Chabelly Airfield.
+They mobilized in July and trained at Fort Bliss, Texas and Camp McGregor, New Mexico before deploying to Djibouti, where they were attached to 2nd Battalion, 124th Infantry Regiment and secured the remote Chabelly Airfield.
 Troop B returned home in the summer of 2016.